Flood Recovery Appeal

 Supporting flood-affected remote, rural & regional communities

-FRRR is preparing to support the recovery of flood-affected communities in Victoria, New South Wales and Tasmania, as the situation continues to unfold.
+FRRR is preparing to support the recovery of flood-affected communities in Victoria, New South Wales, South Australia and Tasmania, as well as communities in Western Australia and the Northern Territory affected by Ex-Tropical Cyclone Ellie and associated flooding, as the situation continues to unfold.

 With flooding at record levels in many areas, and several communities evacuated, the social and economic impact on many rural communities will be severe and the recovery will be long, with varied and complex challenges unique to each town.